anacmota/miFISH/README.md

 ### miFISH pipeline simplified parameters
 Find the script for this analysis in **_miFISH experiment > Signal decoding > without Filters_**.
+Extract the 2 scripts to a working folder where the **_datasets folder_** should be in the same directory as the working script.
+The script **_main_miFISH_** is ready to be run by the user.
+To specify the dataset replicate to be run, change the number in line 6 from "1" to "2".

 - detect 10 signals for each fluorescent dye (except for single-color probes which are immediately assigned the brighest of the channel);
 - compute all pairwise distances in between all the signals for all the channels, to match signals coming from the same dual-color probe;